cepthomas/Notr/README.md

 ## Features

 - Sections with tags and simple (non-hierarchal) folding.
+- Sections are identified like markdown `#`.
+Currently only one level supported to keep the clutter down.
 - Various text decorations for visual indication.
 - Targets and references - targets can be section, file (image or other), uri.
 - Navigation to targets via goto anything.
 Has MRU and sticky entries.